Research Training (Combined Fellowship Program)

 A Note about Research

-All fellows in either the combined clinical/research or the dedicated research training programs will identify a mentor from within the cardiology faculty or from other university faculty, subject to the approval of the director.
+All fellows in either the combined clinical/research or the dedicated research training programs will identify a mentor from within the Division of Cardiology or other university faculty, subject to the approval of the Fellowship Program Director.
 While all fellows on the Clinical Investigator and Physician Scientist tracks will devote at least one year to investigation, a serious commitment to a research career in almost any discipline will require additional training.
-Such additional training will be planned in concert by the trainee, research mentor, and divisional director and may extend past the fellowship to a junior faculty appointment.
+Such additional training will be planned in concert by the trainee, research mentor, and Division Chief, and may extend past the fellowship to a junior faculty appointment.